johnrjj/grocerylist/README.md

 How to:
 The usual - npm install, bower install, grunt serve, visit localhost:8008 and behold all my unstyled-page glory that is React.

+'npm test' to run Jest tests (todo: integrate into gulp)